 Sizing comes up on the small size

 Another solid contender from Adidas makes it onto our best waterproof running shoes review.
 The Adidas Terrext CMTK GTX is an excellent trail running shoe that has been specially designed to provide stable support and traction over multiple surfaces, even if you are tackling tricky and unsteady terrains.
-It’s a smooth and stylish looking Adidas shoe that ’s not cumbersome like many other trainers in this category can be.
-With a fully Gore-Tex membrane, it really does offer full water resistance while the underfoot cushioning which is made from a layer of rubber manufactured by none other than Continental (as in the world famous tire company) delivers the ultimate in stability.
-With prominent lugs, you get plenty of surface traction from the Adidas Terex CMTK GTX, and the multi-directional nodes ensure fluid movement control whether you are on or off road.
+It’s a smooth and stylish looking Adidas shoe that’s not cumbersome like many other trainers in this category can be.
+With a fully Gore-Tex membrane, it really does offer full water resistance while the underfoot cushioning which is made from a layer of rubber manufactured by none other than Continental (as in the world-famous tire company) delivers the ultimate instability.
+With prominent lugs, you get plenty of surface traction from the Adidas Terex CMTK GTX, and the multi-directional nodes ensure fluid movement control whether you are on or off-road.

 When you’re talking about weatherproof and waterproof trainers, you expect for Gore-Tex to be involved as this one of the best technical materials around to deliver protection against water permeation while at the same ensuring those running shoes are breathable too.
 These Adidas Terrex CMTK’s are slightly heavier because of the presence of that Gore-Tex, but they are optimized for comfort and onboard climate control.
-An additional fabric sleeve which covers the inside of the foot-chamber further protects the wearer against unwanted blisters and also prevents hot spots.
+An additional fabric sleeve that covers the inside of the foot-chamber further protects the wearer against unwanted blisters and also prevents hot spots.

 Cushioned EVA tongues for enhanced fit and comfort